alephium/docs/docs/misc/FAQ.md

 Alephium’s DeFi is continuously expanding and you can check all deployed DEXes on [Coingecko][coingecko-alph-link] and on [Alph.land][alph-land-link].

-### Is there any dApps on Alephium?
+### Are there any dApps on Alephium?

 Most of what has been built on Alephium so far is listed on the [Awesome Alephium repository](https://github.com/alephium/awesome-alephium).
 To add your contribution, submit a Pull Request!

 There’s also [Alph.land][alph-land-link], a community-made platform that contains a list of most dApps deployed on the Mainnet.

 Alephium is still at a very early stage and the infrastructure (including a [bridge](https://github.com/alephium/wormhole-fork)) and documentation to ease the development of dApps is continuously being worked on.
-Alephium has a number of [well-maintained prototypes](https://docs.alephium.org/dapps/ecosystem#prototypes) that can be used as a basis or inspiration for your project.
+Alephium has a number of [well-maintained prototypes](/dapps/ecosystem#prototypes) that can be used as a basis or inspiration for your project.

-If you want to build a dApp, check out our [dApps Getting Started guide](https://docs.alephium.org/dapps/getting-started).
+If you want to build a dApp, check out our [dApps Getting Started guide](/dapps/getting-started).

 ### Why can the dApp only connect to one of my addresses?